An easy sweet breakfast recipe. With less sugar and more protein and fiber, it’s a healthy one, too

 - 3/4 cup shredded coconut, divided (I prefer unsweetened, but sweetened works)

 - 1 tablespoon honey

 - 1/2 teaspoon vanilla extract

 - 2 cups chopped fruit (strawberries, blueberries, raspberries, plums, mango)

 - While the oven is heating, toast ¼ cup coconut for topping.
 Spread coconut in a single layer on baking sheet.
 Bake for 5-7 minutes, until lightly browned, stirring frequently.
 Coconut is high in fat, so it can easily burn.

-- In a bowl, stir eggs to mix well, add yogurt, coconut, honey and vanilla extract.
+- In a bowl, stir eggs to mix well, add yogurt, orange zest, coconut, honey and vanilla extract.
 Stir to combine all ingredients.
 Pour into cooled crust.
 Bake at 375°F for 25-30 minutes, until filling is set.
 The center of the tart should be firm and not jiggle if you shake the pan.
 Remove from oven to cool.
 Tart may be refrigerated overnight.

 - Before serving, top with chopped fruit and sprinkle toasted coconut.